bekk/bekk-christmas/post/react/reusing-existing-javascript-code-in-your-react-app.md

 ### querySelector >:(

-And I am mostly happy with this, all is well *as long as I have HTML-elements with a certain id,* because the JavaScript code uses querySelector to find the DOM-elements to manipulate.
+And I am mostly happy with this.
+All is well *as long as I have HTML-elements with a certain id,* because the JavaScript code uses querySelector to find the DOM-elements to manipulate.
 This also puts restraints on my React code.
 In order to truly have customisable code, the JavaScript should not care what I name my elements or where I put them.

 Instead of having the render function in the image-workshop use querySelector to grab the canvasses, it would be better to refer to the elements directly.
 That way, I can also basically send any canvas to be rendered.